learner-Piyush/YouTube_custom_Backend/README.md

 ### HTTP Method <font color = #ffe47e> POST </font>
 Use this request to upload a video.
-Make sure to use title, description, and video file under 100MB.
+Make sure to use title, description, and video file under 100MB in form-data.

 ### HTTP Method <font color = #6bdd9a> GET </font>
 Use this request to get all videos.